c2siorg/c2siorg.github.io/gsoc24.md

 *The following is the idea list for Google Summer of Code 2023*

-## 1: Complete the tasks in Road Map of Dunner up to v1.0
+## Example Project: Complete the tasks in Road Map of Dunner up to v1.0

 Brief explanation
 : Dunner is a task runner tool like Grunt but used Docker images as CircleCI does.
 You can define tasks and steps of the tasks in your `.dunner.yaml` file and then run these steps with `Dunner do taskname`.